Aruval: In culture

-The aruval is a common fixture in many south Indian movies, in which it is often used as a weapon.
+The aruval is a common fixture in many South Indian films, in which it is often used as a weapon.
 The hero or villain often has the aruval in a sleeve sewn into the inside back of his shirt, and will pull it out by reaching behind his neck.
 The film historian S. Theodore Baskaran has stated that using aruval as a weapon is largely a narrative cliche, and non-fictional murders using it occur relatively rarely.
 Nevertheless, the government prohibits aruvals over 2 ft for general purchase, as well as the veecharuvāl.

-In Maharashtra particularly Pune, Koita gangs are famous.
+In Maharashtra, particularly Pune, Koita gangs are famous.

 A veecharuval was among the weapons used by the title character of Kraven the Hunter.

-In Mercy for None a korean drama one of foreign assassin use this as a weapon.
+In Mercy for None, a Korean drama, one of the foreign assassin use this as a weapon.